Engineering Systems interview prep.

 Practical drills

-• Architect an SoC for an edge-AI inference use case at the firm - 10W TDP, 30 FPS object detection at HD, $20 BOM target.
+• Architect an SoC for an edge-AI inference use case at this firm - 10W TDP, 30 FPS object detection at HD, $20 BOM target.
 Walk me through.

 • Your SoC is 20% short on perf-per-watt for a customer's AI workload.
 Walk me through analysis + fix options.